John Walsh (television host): Aftermath

-By the late 1990s, many malls, department stores, supermarkets, and other such retailers had adopted what is known as a "Code Adam," a movement first started by Walmart stores in the southeastern United States.
+By the late 1990s, many malls, department stores, supermarkets, and other such retailers had adopted what is known as a "Code Adam", a movement first started by Walmart stores in the southeastern United States.
 A "Code Adam" is announced when a child is missing in a store or if a child is found by a store employee or customer.
 If the child is lost or missing, all doors will be locked and a store employee is posted at every exit, while a description of the child is generally broadcast over the intercom system.
-"Code Adam" as a term has become synonymous with a missing child, and is a predecessor to an "Amber Alert", which serves as a system of broadcast-driven community notification.
+"Code Adam" as a term has become synonymous with a missing child, and is a predecessor to an "Amber alert", which serves as a system of broadcast-driven community notification.

+Some critics accuse Walsh of creating predator panic through his work.
+Critics have stated that the Adam Walsh Child Resource Center, which started without funding in 1981, generated $1.5 million annually following his testimony before the Congress.